freealise/vocalise/README.md

 Dictionary by <a href="http://www.speech.cs.cmu.edu/cgi-bin/cmudict" title="Carnegie Mellon University" target="_blank"><u>CMU</u></a>, sorted by frequency based on <a href="https://books.google.com/ngrams" title="Google Books Ngrams" target="_blank"><u>Google Books Ngrams</u></a> with <a href="https://phrasefinder.io/" title="PhraseFinder" target="_blank"><u>PhraseFinder</u></a> API.</p>

 <p><b>TODO:</b><br/>
-- upgrade to general language learning app by getting example sentences from Google Books (like Phrasefinder) and the Scripture (?) to complete the randomly missing words and phrases for grammar and common vocabulary (look up by word or several (in specific order or not), sentence construction by Google Cloud NL parser)<br/>
+- upgrade to general language learning app by getting example sentences from Google Books and the Scripture (?) to complete the randomly missing words and phrases for grammar and common vocabulary (look up by word or several (in specific order or not), sentence construction by Google Cloud NL parser)<br/>
 - is highlighting letters or phonemes with color a mnemonic device ?<br/>
 - input formant patterns from keyboard like chords<br/>
 - optimize to search and load faster with indexes for words based on consonants and vowels (release node.js scripts)<br/>